mirzawaqasahmed/f5-big-iq-lab/docs/class01/module3/lab3.rst

 Lab 3.3: Create Application via API (Python)
 --------------------------------------------
-.. note :: This is an optional lab.

-.. warning :: **olivia** is used to do the API calls, make sure it has the correct permission and is a LOCAL user (c.f.
-Class 1 Module 1)

 In this lab, we are going to create an application using Python script and BIG-IQ API.